Haven Holidays Nepal

 The jeeps used for the journey are mostly 4WD vehicles such as Toyota Land Cruisers, Mahindra Boleros, and Tata Sumos that are capable of off-road travel.
 However, roadblocks, landslides, and unpredictable weather can cause delays, especially during monsoon and winter.

-Travelers should prepare themselves for rough, lengthy journeys and potential discomfort.
+Meanwhile, Travelers should prepare themselves for rough, lengthy journeys and potential discomfort.
 Bringing motion sickness tablets, snacks, and warm clothing is recommended.
-Pre-booking of the jeep, especially during peak trekking season, is also preferable to avoid time and effort.
+Pre-booking of the jeep from Kathmandu to Salleri and then to Thamdanda, especially during peak trekking season like in Spring and Autumn, is also preferable to avoid time and effort.
 Check the weather forecast and possible weather extremes during this long jeep drive from Kathmandu to Thamdanda/Surke.

 Kathmandu to Thamdanda/Surke Bus Ride